Julie STAFFORD

 Travel with Me ...

-Having visited more than 30 countries, I still love the sound of doing up my zipper on my suitcase as I'm about to embark on another solo adventure.
-And, the thump of a new stamp in my passport is music to my ears.
+With over 30 countries under my belt, the exhilarating sound of zipping up my suitcase resonates with the anticipation of yet another solo adventure.
+Each thump of a new stamp in my passport is like a symphony to my ears.